Welcome 50 Mile Runners!

 The Superior Hiking Trail is one of the premier long distance hiking trails in the country, without it, there would be no race.
 The Superior Hiking Trail Association builds, maintains, and manages the trail with the help of hundreds of volunteers and thousands of donors.
 The Superior Trail Race and Rocksteady Running make significant financial contributions and provide extensive volunteer support to the Superior Hiking Trail Associating each year.
 Please help by joining, donating or volunteering.
 If you use this trail in training or as a part of this race you should become a member for at least one year – it is the right thing to do.
 You can become a member of the Superior Hiking Trail Association HERE http://www.shta.org/

-Enjoy your taper, travel safe and we will see you at Packet Pickup and on race day.
+Enjoy your taper, travel safe and we will see you at Friday’s packet pickup and pre-race meeting at Caribou Highlands.